 On that note – have you packed all your chargers?

 Flashpacking anyone?
-A USB Multi Charger is great to charge your camera and smart phone at the same time.
+Besides a universal adapter, a USB Multi Charger is great to charge your camera and smart phone at the same time.

 Actually, this one we underestimated a lot, but it’s pure gold!